as641651/RythmCap/README.md

 # RythmCap
-This repository contains the algorthim that tries to mimic the music track captioning style of [Prof. Paolo Bientinesi](http://hpac.rwth-aachen.de/~pauldj).
+This repository contains the algorthim that tries to mimic the music captioning style of [Prof. Paolo Bientinesi](http://hpac.rwth-aachen.de/~pauldj).
 (Still under construction)

 ## Clone this repository